TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_lld/enet_migration_guide.md

 # Tuning memory usage of enet driver for lwip apps  {#MemoryTuningLwip}
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - ----------
 This release does not support similar syscfg based configuration of packet pools for lwip based examples.
-This will be addressed in the next release
+This will be addressed in the future releases.
 In the current release for lwip based application to tune memory the following option exists
 - Set maximum number of packets for Tx and Rx Dma channel.
 This is configurable via syscfg
 - Update mcu_plus_sdk/source/networking/lwip/lwip-config/`<soc>`/lwippools.h as per application requirement